 You can manage your shareable links in your organization's settings page under the "Shared Links" section.
 Here, you can click into the original chart, copy the URL, or revoke access to the URL.
 You can read more about Shared Links and how to create them here.

+AT the top of the page you will see an overview of your organization, which includes the number of total users, joined users, and pending users.
 You can add users to the organization to access your projects by clicking the "Invite" button, typing their email into the text box, using the dropdown menu under "Role" to specify their permission level, and selecting their default project.
 Only admins and managers can add/remove users, and you can also add multiple users at once.
 The default project sets a new user's dropdown menus to that project when they first log into Amplitude.
-Gong forward, the dropdown will switch to whichever last project you have used.
+Going forward, the dropdown will switch to whichever last project you have used.

 You can also select the team and the dashboards a new user will have pinned by default in your organization.
 The dashboards that will show up in the dropdown are the 10 dashboards that have been pinned the most within your organization.